JeffDeCola/my-go-examples/encryption-decryption/aes-gcm/README.md

 ## HOW IT WORKS

 * A Counter mode effectively turns a block cipher into a stream cipher,
-* GCM uses an IV (Initialization Vector) or Nonce.
+* GCM uses an IV (Initialization Vector) or Nonce
-* I also used some Additional Data for authentication.
+* I also used some Additional Data for authentication

 Encryption using your gcm block,